saasbook/hw-acceptance-unit-test-cycle/README.md

 To see the results in Cloud9, open /coverage/index.html.
 You will see the code, but click the Run button at the top.
 This will spin up a web server with a link in the console you can click to see your coverage report.

 Improve your test coverage by adding unit tests for untested or undertested code.
-Specifically, you can write unit tests for the `update`, `destroy`, and `create` controller methods.
+Specifically, you can write unit tests for the `index`, `update`, `destroy`, and `create` controller methods.

 **Submission:**